MCAE advocates for other issues and budget priorities that affect the ABE community.

 Click here for info and fact sheets on the Safe Communities Act in multiple languages

 Take action now to support the Safe Communities Act

 This legislation, also known as the “Safe Communities Act,” protects the fundamental right to due process by requiring police to obtain an individual’s consent, in writing, before he or she is questioned by Immigration & Customs Enforcement (ICE).
 It also prohibits state and county officials from acting as federal immigration agents at the expense of Massachusetts’ taxpayers (under so-called “287(g) agreements”).
 What’s more, it bars police officers and court personnel from asking people about their immigration status unless required by law, further helping to allay fears that interaction with law enforcement will lead to separation from family members.

 This measure proposes an amendment to the Massachusetts Constitution to create a tax of 4 percent on incomes over $1 million and to dedicate the funds generated by the tax to education and transportation purposes.
-If approved by the Legislature during the 2019-2020 session, the measure would need to be re-approved again during the 2021-2022 session and then put before the voters of Massachusetts via the November 2022 ballot in order to become part of the Constitution.
+It was approved by the Legislature during the 2019-2020 session, and now needs to be re-approved again during the 2021-2022 session and then put before the voters of Massachusetts via the November 2022 ballot in order to become part of the Constitution.

 An Act Improving the Earned Income Credit for Healthier Families